chariotsolutions/phonegap-nfc/README.md

 ## Non-NDEF Tags

-Only Android and BlackBerry 7 can read Non-NDEF NFC tags.
+Only Android and BlackBerry 7 can read data from non-NDEF NFC tags.

 ## Mifare Classic Tags

 BlackBerry 7, BlackBerry 10 and many newer Android phones will not read Mifare Classic tags.
 Mifare Ultralight tags will work since they are NFC Forum Type 2 tags.
+Newer Windows 8.1 phones (Lumia 640) can read Mifare Classic tags.

 ## Tag Id and Meta Data

-Windows Phone 8 and BlackBerry 10 read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.
+Windows Phone 8, BlackBerry 10, and Windows read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.

 ## Multiple Listeners

 Multiple listeners can be registered in JavaScript. e.g. addNdefListener, addTagDiscoveredListener, addMimeTypeListener.

 On Android, only the most specific event will fire.
 If a Mime Media Tag is scanned, only the addMimeTypeListener callback is called and not the callback defined in addNdefListener.
 You can use the same event handler for multiple listeners.

+For Windows, this plugin mimics the Android behavior.
+If an ndef event is fired, a tag event will not be fired.
+You should receive one event per tag.

 On BlackBerry 7, all the events fire if a Mime Media Tag is scanned.